 The Evening Reception

-At the evening reception hosted by Prince Charles, Kate Middleton swapped her iconic Sarah Burton for Alexander McQueen gown for a more streamlined satin gown by the same designer.
+At the evening reception hosted by Prince Charles, Kate Middleton swapped her iconic Sarah Burton for Alexander McQueen gown for a more streamlined satin dress by the same designer.

 The Wedding Cakes

 The official royal wedding cake was a multi-tiered traditional fruitcake by British cake designer Fiona Cairns.
 The cake was decorated with the couple's new cipher and each tier had a different floral theme.
 The English rose, Scottish thistle, Welsh daffodil, and Irish shamrock were all featured, as were Sweet William, lilies of the valley, and acorns.

 A chocolate biscuit cake was also served.
 A childhood favorite of the groom's, the cake was made by the McVitie's biscuit company and contained 35 pounds of chocolate and 1,700 McVitie's Rich Tea biscuits.

 We wouldn't blame you if you hung this on your very own fridge.